-The Company has been notified of the following significant shareholders who control 5% or more of the voting rights of the Company:
+The Company has been notified of the following significant shareholders who control 5% or more of the voting rights (i.e. total shares excluding shares held in Treasury) of the Company:

-%(a)
+% (a)

 Siem Industries S.A.
-23.4
+23.6

-Folketrygdfondet 7.7
+Folketrygdfondet 8.2

 a.
-Information is correct as of 31 December 2022.
+Information is correct as of 31 December 2023.